RedHatInsights/rhsm-subscriptions/CONTRIBUTING.md

 -------------
 # Formatting

-Before submit pull requests, remember to format your changes using:
+Before submitting pull requests, remember to format your changes using:

 ```shell
 ./gradlew spotlessApply